 This structure, in the National Register Main Street Historic District, was built in 1952 to house automated telephone switching equipment allowing residents to have a phone number for the first time.

 266 West Probart Street, Brevard

 This house was built in 1851 as a trading post for Leander Sams Gash, one of the City of Brevard's founders.
-With the Civil War, trade with Charleston nearly ceased and the trading post served as the Moore Hotel starting in 1861 and later a boarding house to serve low country visitors.
+During the Civil War, trade with Charleston nearly ceased and the trading post became the Moore Hotel starting in 1861.
+It later served as a boarding house to serve Low Country visitors.
 In 1896, the building was rented to the Fitch Taylors who used it as a mission school known as the Epworth Institute, the forerunner of the Brevard Institute (later Brevard College).
 After the institute moved to the site of the present Brevard College, the Red House continued to function as a private school run by a Miss Stancil.
 In 1912, the house was remodeled as two apartments.
-Now known as the Red House Inn, it is a bed-and-breakfast.
+Now known as the Red House Inn, it is a bed and breakfast.

 24 Warren Lane, Brevard

 This 1890 pre-railroad frame dwelling with Victorian Style decorative details is listed on the National Register of Historic Homes.
 It is typical of the late 19th century French Broad Valley farmhouses and was part of an active 80 acre farm from 1890-1941.

 This Craftsman style bungalow was built in 1917 as the retirement home for Chalmers Durand Chapman, the rector of St. Philip's Episcopal Church from 1896 to 1917.
 Chapman's wife, Frances Eugenia, was the first president of the Brevard Betterment Association and was instrumental in establishing the first Parent-Teacher Association in Transylvania County.